 What does this mean in reality?

 When you us the internet, data is not downloaded continuously but in packets.
 So at any one time, you are only using a small part of the capacity available and the packet will be downloaded very quickly.
-If you run a speed test then the results are likely to be in the range of 75Mbps to 100Mbps depending on the time of the day when the test is run.
-When we upgrade to 1Gbps the speeds could well be 10 times faster!
+If you run a speed test then the results may well be over 250Mbps (download and upload) , dropping to around 100Mbps at peak times.

 If we ever find that we have so many subscribers that the performance if being affected then we will upgrade the main connection,